-- Applicants are expected to include an estimate of hours required to complete the project, as well as an anticipated hourly rate for remediator (or anticipated pay range).
+- Applicants are expected to include an estimate of hours required to complete project, as well as an anticipated hourly rate for remediator (or anticipated pay range)

-- Funds MAY NOT be used towards equipment purchase (including scanners, computers, etc.), supplies (folders, containers, or other physical items), or subscription hosted platforms to store the metadata (including CONTENTdm, Bepress, Islandora, or other similar platforms).
+- Funds MAY NOT be used towards equipment purchase (including scanners, computers, etc.), or subscription hosted platforms to store the metadata (including CONTENTDM, Bepress, Islandora, or other similar platforms).

 How will these funds be disbursed?

-- 80% of awarded grant funds will be processed when signed contract is received by the State Library of Ohio at the beginning of the grant term, and the remaining 20% will be processed when metadata remediation is finalized and approved for ingest to DPLA.
+- 80% of awarded grant funds will be processed when signed contract and ODN Contributor Agreement are received by the State Library of Ohio at the beginning of the grant term, and the remaining 20% will be processed when metadata remediation is finalized and approved for ingest to DPLA

 What is the Digital Public Library of America, and how do they share a library’s digital collections?